RauuulP/To-Do-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.11.

 ## Features
-Add tasks: Users can add new tasks to the list.
+**Add tasks**: Users can add new tasks to the list.
-Update tasks: Users can mark tasks as completed or incomplete.
+**Update tasks**: Users can mark tasks as completed or incomplete.
-Delete tasks: Users can delete tasks from the list.
+**Delete tasks**: Users can delete tasks from the list.
-Congrats message: Once all tasks are completed, a congratulatory message appears with a fun confetti animation.
+**Congrats message**: Once all tasks are completed, a congratulatory message appears with a fun confetti animation.
+**Auto-hide modal**: The modal box is automatically closed when all tasks are marked as completed.

 ## Installation and Setup:
 Prerequisites: